rtravitz/portfolio/m1_portfolio.markdown

 * [GitHub URL](https://github.com/morganslimak/Complete_Me)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/complete_me.markdown)

 This project focused on making a simple textual autocomplete system.
 To finish this project, my partner and I implemented the trie data structure and used File I/O to populate it with a dictionary of roughly 250,000 words.
 When presented with a fragment of a word, the program would suggest all possible completions and weight suggestions by past usage.
+As an extension to the project, we also made a simple GUI with Shoes.

 **Evaluation Comments:**